weaveworks/service/infra/README.md

 To create a new cluster, run the provisioning script with a single argument of the name of the cluster, e.g. foo.
 The script expects to find a **config-foo.bash** file with settings for your cluster.
 Use an existing config file as a template.
+Then, run the script.

+> ☝️
+> The script moves your existing ~/.kube/config to ~/.kube/config.backup.TIMESTAMP.

 ```
 $ ./provision.bash foo